HusamAbadi/CUDA_Internship/Daily Reports/Report #4 (14th - 20th).md

 # Day 21 (Aug 17th):
 #- Book Revision: pages 70-79
-#- Video Watching: From Scratch: Matrix Multiplication in CUDA - By CoffeeBeforeArch
+#- Video Watching: (From Scratch: Matrix Multiplication in CUDA - By CoffeeBeforeArch)

 # Day 21 (Aug 18th):
+#- Video Watching: Continued watching the last video and continued learning the concepts.
+#- Practicing : I revised on the previous exercises and improved exercises of chapter 3 and 4.